Did you know each year nearly 246 million tons of waste from our homes and communities goes to the landfills?

 Ever heard of the printer, microwave or any machine coming with a note saying " Please mail us back this machine for Eco-friendly disposal".
 And why not?
 Shouldn't they be taking onus of what they started in the first place?

 Design should not be against or in spite of nature.
 Design should be inspired from nature.
 And design should eliminate the concept of waste completely.
 Things should be created for long term use.
+We are easily capable of producing stuff that is durable, reliable, useful and lasting enough to give years of great service.

 But what does really happen around us?
 Constantly we are bombarded with messages that tell us what we have currently is not good enough.
 We need the new and improved with added features and more options.
 Old is out, new is in!!!.
 This cycle consumes energy, resources and a chunk of our money on its brief trip from factory to landfill.